Communities and Directions

 For more details about getting to the Artisan Inn visit our GETTING HERE section.

-The following communities located on Route 239, Route 230 and Route 235 are all easily accessible from Trinity ranging from 10 minutes to 50 minutes away.
+The following communities located on Route 239, Route 230 and Route 235 are all easily accessible from Trinity ranging from 10 minutes to 50 minutes by vehicle.

 SOUTH OF TRINITY on ROUTE 239